 As a stepping stone towards splitting a single table across multiple servers (sharding), it usually makes sense to first split from having a single monolithic keyspace (commerce) to having multiple keyspaces (commerce and customer).
-For example, in our ecommerce system we know that customer and corder tables are closely related and growing at a high rate just by themselves.
+For example, in our hypothetical ecommerce system we may know that customer and corder tables are closely related and both growing quickly.